jaimindv/EventAPI/readme.md

 ## Overview

-This is a simple ticket booking API that allows users to register, purchase event tickets, and manage events (admin only).
+This is a simple ticket booking API that allows users to register, purchase event tickets, and manage events.
 The system includes role-based access control, ensuring that only authorized users can perform specific actions.

 ## Technologies Used

 - Django (Backend Framework)
 - Django REST Framework (API development)
-- PostgreSQL/MySQL (Database)
+- PostgreSQL (Database)
-- JWT or Token-based Authentication
+- JWT Authentication

 ## API Endpoints